Embedded Payments for CCaaS: The Platform Operator's Guide

 Shuttle is a payments infrastructure provider built specifically for platforms — CCaaS operators, AI voice providers, SaaS businesses — that need to embed payments without becoming payment businesses.

-A single API integration connects your platform to Shuttle's payment layer.
+You integrate your platform against Shuttle's payment layer.
 From there:

 PSP coverage: Shuttle supports 40+ PSPs.
-Your customers use their existing gateway.
-You don't force them to switch, and you don't lose enterprise deals over PSP lock-in.
+Your customers use their existing gateway, so you don't force them to switch or lose enterprise deals over PSP lock-in.
+(A few gateways, such as Braintree, work for payment links but won't allow raw card data over voice.)

 Revenue share: Shuttle's commercial model returns transaction revenue to you as the platform operator.
-You earn on every payment processed through your customers.
+Voice is $0.20 per successful transaction; links are currently free.

 What Your Competitors Are Doing